A Tale of Two Tails: A Model-free Approach to Estimating Disaster Risk Premia and Testing Asset Pricing Models: Conclusion

 \section{Conclusion}

-I use return and option data on the S\&P500 in combination with quantile regression to obtain a local measure of distance between the physical and risk-neutral distribution.
-In the data, the difference between both distributions is most pronounced in the left tail, whereas the right tails are nearly indistinguishable.\\
+I use return and option data on the S\&P500 in combination with quantile regression to estimate local differences between the conditional risk-neutral and physical quantile functions.
+Empirically, these differences are substantial in the left-tail, whereas in the right-tail, they are barely discernible.
+Therefore, the lion's share of the equity premium is driven by downside returns, which is model-free evidence for disaster risk.\\

-To build on this finding, I introduce a local bound on the SDF volatility, which demonstrates that the volatility of the SDF is largely driven by local differences in the left tail of the physical and risk-neutral measure.
-Compared to the closely related HJ bound, the local bound is significantly stronger in the data.
-An asset pricing model seeking to explain these stylized facts must therefore satisfy two requirements: (i) produce physical and risk-neutral distributions that are similar in the right tail but different in the left tail, and (ii) generate a local bound that is stronger than the HJ bound in the left tail.
-These observations pose a challenge to asset pricing models that assume lognormality of the market return and suggest that a disaster (or jump) component is necessary to explain the findings.\\
+By tracking these quantile differences over time, the results also demonstrate that disaster risk is time-varying, pervasive, and a driving force behind much of the equity premium, even outside crisis periods.
+Additionally, my findings show that disaster risk is more nuanced than previous literature suggests.
+Much of the disagreement can be attributed to the incorporation of conditioning information.
+While prior research primarily focused on unconditional estimation, my approach accounts for conditioning information embedded in the risk-neutral quantile function, which is crucial to obtain accurate estimates of disaster risk.\\

+To build on this finding, I show that disaster risk makes the SDF highly volatile.
+In particular, option strategies involving a short position in an asset that pays one dollar in case of a disaster exhibit substantially higher Sharpe ratios compared to a direct investment in the market portfolio.
+The data reveal that such investment strategies yield a monthly Sharpe ratio of 30\%, more than doubling the Sharpe ratio of the market return.\\

-Finally, I suggest using a risk-adjustment term observed from option prices to measure the real time difference between the physical and risk-neutral quantile in the left tail.
-This risk-adjustment term serves as a good predictor of the quantile wedge, exhibiting spikes during crises and significant fluctuations over time, providing preliminary evidence of time-varying disaster risk.
+Finally, I suggest a model-free lower bound on disaster risk premia observed from option prices.
+This lower bound serves as a good predictor of the quantile wedge, exhibiting spikes during crises and significant fluctuations over time.
+Furthermore, the lower bound closely aligns with estimates of disaster risk premia based on quantile regression, thereby reinforcing the robustness of my findings.

 {\Alph{section}\arabic{table}}

 {\Alph{section}\arabic{figure}}